mozilla/github-org-scripts/README.md

     N.B.: Both this script and the GitHub search interface make assumptions.
 It is *your* responsibility to ensure any possible match is a valid match.

+    There is now a section which will search for usernames in any non-documentation source file.
+The intent is to spot cases where app, login, or other permissions may have been granted via that file.
+Since such authorization usage is adhoc, there are likely to be many false positives.
+(However teams may choose to use the list for "cleanup" of unmaintained documents.)
+Typically, the user will want to supply both ldap and GitHub logins to be the search targets.

 ## Scripts

 Scripts should now work with Python 3.
 Please open issues for any problems you